MaidulHusain/DataBase-Normalization/README.md

 The following database diagram will appear after applying all the rules of the first normal form.
 <img src="Images/Fig 2.png" width="600" />

+## Second Normal Form
+### Identification of Problems
+From the earlier figure, we can see that he ContactPerson, ContactPersonRole and the PhoneNumber do not directly relate to the ID of the Customers table.
+That is because the primary key refers to a customer and not to any person or role or the phone number of the contact person.
+### Steps For Second Normalization
+- So in order to satisfy the second rule, we need removed these columns from table and store these columns in new table named as ContactPerson.
+Keep in mind, this table contain data related to the contact person not information about customers
+- Once, the columns are removed from the Customers table, we need to create a new table that'll store the data for the contact persons.
+Let us create a new table ContactPersons and relate it to the Customers table with a foreign key relation